 - Illegal landfill sites are spreading across our countryside

-Presiding over all this is an ineffective and complacent environmental watchdog - the Environment and Heritage Service (EHS), an agency of the Department of the Environment.
+Presiding over all this is an ineffective and complacent environmental watchdog - the Environment and Heritage Service prior to a rebranding exercise in 2008 when it became the Northern Ireland Environment Agency, an agency of the Department of the Environment.

 We are forced to rely on the European Commission to protect our environment.